Wendy M. Grossman: Writer and editor

 In 1987, she founded the magazine The Skeptic in the United Kingdom, which she edited for some time.
 As founder and editor, she has appeared on numerous UK TV and radio programmes.
 Her credits since 1990 include work for Scientific American, The Guardian, and the Daily Telegraph, as well as New Scientist, Wired and Wired News, and The Inquirer for which she wrote a regular weekly net.wars column.
 That column continues in NewsWireless and on her own site every Friday.
 She was a columnist for Internet Today from July 1996 until it closed in April 1997, and together with Dominic Young ran the Fleet Street Forum on CompuServe UK in the mid-1990s.

 She edited an anthology of interviews with leading computer industry figures taken from the pages of the British computer magazine Personal Computer World.
 Entitled Remembering the Future, it was published in January 1997 by Springer Verlag.
 Her 1998 book net.wars was one of the first to have its full text published on the Web.

 She was a member of an external board that advised Edinburgh University on the creation of the Intellectual Property and Law Centre.

 She sits on the executive committee of the Association of British Science Writers and the Advisory Councils of the Open Rights Group and Privacy International.

 Greenwich Skeptics in the Pub, 10 September 2015.
 Title: 'The Growth of Skepticism: The UK Experience'.
 Featuring leading UK skeptics Richard Wiseman, Michael Marshall, Deborah Hyde, Wendy Grossman, Chris French, Mike Heap, Mike Hutchinson and Ian Ridpath.
 The event was part of the European Skeptics Congress 2015.

 In February 2011 Grossman was elected as a Fellow of the Committee for Skeptical Inquiry.

+She is Contributing Editor and Co-Host at the Plutopia News Network.